WordPress/gutenberg/packages/components/CONTRIBUTING.md

 Note: Instead of using Emotion's standard `cx` function, the custom [`useCx` hook](/packages/components/src/utils/hooks/use-cx.ts) should be used instead.

+### Theme support

+To acccess theme variables from Emotion components, use the custom [`useTheme` hook](/packages/components/src/ui/theme/index.ts).
+This function safely returns the default WordPress theme object if there is no `ThemeProvider` parent of the component calling `useTheme`.
+Otherwise it will return the contextual theme.

+Use the [`createTheme` function](/packages/components/src/ui/theme/index.ts) to create custom themes based on the default WordPress theme.

+And finally, for `styled` components, rather than accessing `props.theme` directly, pass it through the [`safeTheme` function](/packages/components/src/ui/theme/index.ts) to safely retrieve either the contextual theme passed to a parent `ThemeProvider` or the default WordPress theme when there is no `ThemeProvider`.

 ## Context system

 The `@wordpress/components` context system is based on [React's `Context` API](https://reactjs.org/docs/context.html), and is a way for components to adapt to the "context" they're being rendered in.